manujedi/BSC300-Maps/README.md

 # [Map Downloads here](https://github.com/manujedi/bsc300_maps/actions) _(you need to be logged in to github)_

-# IGSPORT BSC300 Map Creator
+# IGPSPORT BSC300 / BSC300T Map Creator

-This is a clone from https://github.com/adrianf0/bsc300_maps (all credits goes to him) with an added CI step so github builds maps.
+This is a clone from https://github.com/adrianf0/bsc300_maps (all credits goes to him) with an added CI step so github builds maps and ported to python for simpler math.
 If you are logged in to github you should be able to download the artifacts.
 Ping me if a map update is wanted or a country shoud be added (or fork the repo and trigger a CI run).

-This repository provides tools to generate map files compatible with the IGSPORT BSC300 device using data from OpenStreetMap.

 It is based on the description by CYMES [source](https://www.pepper.pl/dyskusji/igpsport-bsc300-informacje-o-mapach-1046955?page=2#comments).